mambastick/MConfig/README.md

-# MConfig 🛠️
+# MConfiguration 🛠️

-The `MConfig` library provides functionality for reading and updating configuration settings stored in a JSON file.
+The `MConfiguration` library provides functionality for reading and updating configuration settings stored in a JSON file.

 ## Usage 🚀

-1. Instantiate the `MConfig`.
+1. Instantiate the `MConfiguration`.

    ```csharp
    var configManager = new ConfigManager();